do-martin/Dogs-vs-Cats-Image-Classification/README.md

 ## Model Evaluation

-To facilitate an accurate assessment of the model's performance, please ensure that the folder named `Bilder_dogs_cats_test` is present.
+To facilitate an accurate assessment of the model's performance, please ensure that the folder named `images_test` is present.
 This folder should contain a diverse set of images featuring both dogs and cats.
 These images are exclusively intended for evaluating the model's accuracy and must not be utilized during the training phase.

 ### Guidelines for Sample Images